Fusion86/chip8/README.md

 ### Linux/MacOS & 3DS

 Just run `make` in the build directory.
+Also requires devkitARM.

 ### Windows